 Malawi Mpanga AAA Plus RFA

 This could easily turn into an all-day pot.
 But... shots, you ask?
-Yes, basically dragonfruit lemonade in a shot.
+Yes, basically dragonfruit lemonade in a shot, or monster florals with a black tea finish if you pull it tight and long.
 Expect to need finer grind than usual with this one.

 SL28 and Catimor varietals, washed process, dried on raised beds, RFA certified, 1100 masl.

 The Mpanga Estate was established in 1988, after lands were transferred from a government company back into private hands, and is Rainforest Alliance certified.

 In Southern Malawi, the estate sits at the border of Malawi and Mozambique, near the foothills of the 1,730-meter Msondole Mountain.
 Three rivers naturally run through the properties — the Mpeni River, the Ngapani River the Nsondole River.
 The Mpeni has since been dammed and supports the farms’ drip irrigation systems.